See below for more

 Foreign Language Placement

 Students with previous experience in one of the foreign languages offered at Duke who wish to continue their studies at Duke should consult Languages at Duke for placement guidelines.
 Some languages, including Latin, French and German, use the SAT-II or AP exam scores, if available, for placement.
-The Spanish language program requires the SAT-II or AP exam scores for placement, and students must have their exam results sent to Duke before they enroll in late August.
+The Spanish Language Program uses AP exam scores, if available, for placement purposes.
+Students must have their exam results sent to Duke before they enroll in late August.

 Students who plan to begin a new language that they have not previously studied do not need to submit a placement score and may register for an introductory course.